zclzcl0223/TimeLinear/README.md

 --pred_len
 --batch_size
 --learning_rate
---time_feature_types    # add your time-related features, e.g., HourOfDay DayOfWeek
+--time_feature_types    # add your timestamp features, e.g., HourOfDay DayOfWeek
 --rda                   # reduction rate for the first hidden layer of TimeSter --rdb                   # reduction rate for the second hidden layer of TimeSter --ksize                 # kernel size for the Cov1d in TimeSter